DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/shadowroot.md

 Use `shadowRoot` to access the element's shadow root.
 Returns `null` if the shadow DOM is not `open`.

-Chain other `Selector` methods onto it to traverse the shadow tree.
+Chain other `Selector` methods to it to traverse the shadow tree.

 > You cannot perform actions with a node returned by `shadowRoot()` or use it in assertions.
 >